Use an API call to stop a cloud server

 - To assist with data recovery

-You can use the Cloud Server Application Programmer Interface (API) by using a cURL® command, a script, or the interactive website application, Pitchfork.
-To learn more about Pitchfork, see Pitchfork - the Rackspace Cloud API web application to.
+You can use the Cloud Server Application Programmer Interface (API) by using a cURL®

 To use Pitchfork to stop a server, perform the following steps:

-- Log in to Pithfork and enter your credentials.
-If you don’t know how to find your credentials, see View and reset your API key.
+- Log in to Pitchfork and enter your credentials.
+If you don't know how to find

-- Under Available Product, click Cloud Server.
+your credentials, see View and reset your API key. - Under Available Product, click Cloud Server.

 - Scroll down to Stop Server in the Server Actions section.